Ask Sherwin-Williams!

 Despite finally, having plenty of paint to sell.

-The company sharing that while some stubborn shortages persist, particularly in alkyds, the shelves at the local S-W store have plenty of Pro-Mar and Super Paint to meet current demands.
+On the call Sherwin shared that while some stubborn shortages persist, particularly in alkyds, the shelves at most stores are now filled with enough Pro-Mar and Super Paint to meet current demands.
+The company's investment in 50,000,000 gallons of additional manufacturing capacity paying some early dividends.

 Only in America